Richard Basset: Family and death

 Basset married Matilda, the daughter and eventual heiress of Geoffrey Ridel (d.
-1120), some time between 1120 and 1123.
-Matilda had a brother Robert, who was mentioned in her marriage settlement.
+1120), sometime between 1120 and 1123.
+Matilda had a brother, Robert, who was mentioned in her marriage settlement.
 By the terms of the settlement, Robert Ridel was placed under the guardianship of Richard Basset until he was knighted and married to Basset's niece.
 The marriage settlement describes Matilda's dowry as being worth four knight's fees.
 Basset also received the right to arrange marriages for Matilda's sisters.
 Robert's lands were to come to Basset if Robert had no children.
 Not long after the settlement was written, Basset was in possession of the lands that should have been Robert's.

-Basset witnessed a royal charter in 1135 but was dead by 1144, when his lands were granted by the Empress Matilda and her son Henry to Richard's son Geoffrey Ridel.
+Basset witnessed a royal charter in 1135 but was dead by 1144 when his lands were granted by the Empress Matilda and her son Henry to Richard's son Geoffrey Ridel.
 His other sons were Ralph Basset, who held lands near Drayton, and William Basset, who held lands near Sapcote.
 William became a royal justice and sheriff like his father.
 Richard also had two daughters: Sibil, who married Robert de Cauz, and Matilda, who married John de Stuteville.
 Ralph inherited the ancestral lands in Normandy.
 The Norman chronicler Orderic Vitalis wrote that Basset built a tower on his ancestral lands of Montreuil in Normandy purely to demonstrate his status and wealth.